drupal-graphql-compose/documentation/features/blocks.md

 Block Content entities are exposed to GraphQL with the interface `BlockContentInterface` and the union `BlockContentUnion`.

 Each enabled block content type has a schema type.
-For example, the `cool_beans` block type will be typed as `BlockContentBasic`.
+For example, the `basic` block type will be typed as `BlockContentBasic`.

 ## BlockField